 - Co-Director, Legal Professions Research Group

-I have completed research projects for a range of external funders including the Law Society; Legal Ombudsman; the Social Mobility and Child Poverty Commission; MOJ; the Nuffield Foundation and the Ford Foundation, on topics including women lawyers; legal aid and diversity in the profession.
+I have completed research projects for a range of external funders including the Law Society; Legal Ombudsman; Social Mobility and Child Poverty Commission; Ministry of Justice; the Nuffield Foundation and the Ford Foundation, on topics including women lawyers; legal aid; training and regulation and diversity in the profession.

 In recent years I have taught the following:

 - Regulation of the Legal Profession (Module Leader)

 - Law and Society